nginxinc/kic-reference-architectures/pulumi/aws/README.md

 [_Bank of Anthos_](https://github.com/GoogleCloudPlatform/bank-of-anthos)
 application is contained in the [`anthos`](./anthos) directory.

-Normally, the `frontend` micorservice is exposed via a load balancer for traffic management.
+Normally, the `frontend` microservice is exposed via a load balancer for traffic management.
 This deployment has been modified to use the NGINX or NGINX Plus KIC to manage traffic to the `frontend` microservice.
 The NGINX or NGINX Plus KIC is integrated into the cluster logging system, and the